How To Swap Two Rows in Google Sheets

 - Select the Dwarf row.

-- Press the Ctrl button and select the Elf row.
+- Keep holding and select the Elf row.
 The table should look like this.

 - Click on the Add-ons tab in the Menu bar above the table.